 Grand Master Saffold founded the American Kwan Tang Soo Do Federation in 2004.
 He did not launch this organization as his instructor, Grand Master Jae Joon Kim, was still alive and was the leader of the World Moo Duk Kwan Tang Soo Do Federation and was both his friend and teacher.
 In 2007 with the unexpected death of his friend and teacher, Grand Master Jae Joon Kim, Grand Master Saffold attended the funeral and was honored by Grand Masters’ wife and family, many who are Grand Masters and Masters in their own right.
 Grand Master Saffold was allowed by the family the honor of being one of the pallbearers of his longtime friend.

 Grand Master James Saffold’s desire and the goal of the American Kwan Tang Soo Do Federation is to continue traditional Tang Soo Do as taught by Grand Master Hwang Kee and Grand Master Jae Joon Kim.
 American Kwan Tang Soo Do Federation, Inc. is a growing organization with Grand Masters, Masters, Dan Members, and Members in several states.
-Grand Master Saffold has special respect and fondness for Grand Master Jae Joon Kim, Grand Master Oh, Grand Master Nam Kim, and Grand Master Lee Harper, with whom it was his great pleasure to learn and practice many sparring techniques first hand over the years.
+Grand Master Saffold has special respect and fondness for Grand Master Jae Joon Kim and Grand Master Oh with whom it was his great pleasure to learn and practice many sparring techniques first hand over the years.
 Also, Grand Master Joseph Sanders who cross trained him to second Dan in Hap Ki Do.
-There are many other Grand Masters, Masters, Instructors and students (including White Belts!) that contributed to Grand Master Saffold’s knowledge and training.
+There are many other Grand Masters, Masters, Instructors and Students (including White Belts!) that contributed to Grand Master Saffold’s knowledge and training.
 As Grand Master Saffold sees it: “It is our duty as Masters of Tang Soo Do to pass on the Art of Tang Soo Do to the next generation of Martial Artists”.
 “We need to train hard and practice to be able to pass on as pure a style as possible.”
-On Saturday, March 13, 2010, The League of Grand Masters confirmed and awarded the rank of 9th Dan.

 October 15, 2015 Grand Master Saffold was awarded 10th Dan from the World Tang Soo Do General Federation – South Korea.
 He is the first non Korean born person to achieve this rank in the esteemed Korean organization, World Tang Soo Do General Federation.
 This organization teaches Tang Soo Do as founded by Grand Master Hwang Kee.
 The leadership of this Korean based federation includes Grand Master Young Duk Kim, Grand Master Kang Uk Lee, Grand Master Hee Suk Choi, Grand Master Koe-Woong Choung.